rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 END Detab.
 ```

-Our second module is "Tabs.Mod" provides the supporting procedures
+Our second module is "Tabs.Mod".
+It provides the supporting procedures
 and definition of the our "TabType" data structure.
 For us this
 is the first time we write a module which "exports" procedures
 and type definitions.
 If you are new to Oberon, expected constants,